-Creative Dramatics covers two approaches to children's theater: production and performance for young audiences and theatre craft projects for preschool through high school which offer practical teaching experience and lesson planning.
+Creative Dramatics covers three approaches to educational theater: production and performance for young audiences and theatre craft projects for preschool through high school which offer practical teaching experience and lesson planning.
 It is especially appropriate for education as well as drama majors.